Databases + Journals: A

 For assistance in using this collection follow this link to the help screens.

 Academic OneFile is a major source of full-text articles 1980-date from the world's leading journals and reference sources, with extensive coverage of the physical sciences, technology, medicine, social sciences, the arts, theology, literature and other subjects.
 Includes full-text coverage of the New York Times 1985-date.
 Some audio files and broadcast transcripts from National Public Radio Programming are included.
+Searches can be limited to full text, to peer-reviewed, and to articles with images.
 Updated daily.

-The Association for Computing Machinery Digital Library contains every article published by ACM in its journals and magazines, transactions, SIG newsletters, conference proceedings, and in the publications of affiliated organizations.
+The Association for Computing Machinery Digital Library contains every article published by ACM and bibliographic citations from major publishers in computing.
 Publication dates run from 1952 to date.

 Contains the full text of all core American Chemical Society journals from the beginning of each journal, the earliest issue being from 1879.
 The entire collection can be searched directly from the initial screen; all journals can be browsed from this screen as well.
-Effective January 2010, the complete run of The Journal of Chemical Education is also available from this site.
+The complete run of The Journal of Chemical Education, 1924-date is available from this site.

 This site, managed by the American Educational Research Association Special Interest Group for Communication of Research includes only links to electronic journals that are scholarly, peer-reviewed, full text and accessible without cost.
 The organization excludes professional magazines that are largely not refereed, and commercial journals that may only allow access to a very limited number of articles as an enticement to buy.
 By restricting inclusion in this way on the list that follows, the AERA SIG hopes to promote free access world wide to scholarship in education.